wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

                                  meas: Measurement,
                                  ) -> Measurement:
         """
-        Add noise to measurement, if required by the Client-DP mechanism.
+        Add noise to measurement, if required by the Client randomization mechanism.
 The default implementation is to do nothing.
         """
         return meas